Fuechs/Fux/docs/README.md

 // someString = "fuechsss";

 someString << "s";
-//            ^ ^ fux assigns new value because a string was used
+//            ^ ^ fux assigns a new value because a string was used
 // someString = "s";
 ```